Section Quick Links

 Recent Announcements | Recent Rulings | IRS Disaster Tax Relief

-Recent Guidance and Rulings
+Most Recent Guidance and Rulings

 November 2020: Final Regulations Defining Real Property: The IRS issued final regulations defining real property for Section 1031 purposes.
 Final real property regulations. final real property regulations